 2. Mixing

 After beatmatching two songs, you will need to create a seamless transition from one to another.
 This is what mixing is in the DJing slang.
-The technique is usually done with the crossfade fader in the bottom of the mixer, but can also be done with the volume faders.
+The technique is usually done with the crossfade fader at the bottom of the mixer, but it can also be done with the volume faders.

 Here is a video explaining some of the most common types and techniques of transition.